 The small old town consists of single or double story wooden and brick buildings, once inhabited by the German elite and craftsmen.
 The towns became ethnically Latvian throughout the 19th-century urbanization.

 Under Soviet occupation, new boring apartment blocks were constructed in larger towns.
 Some of the towns have their faces altered considerably, losing their identity.
 However, many of the Latvia’s towns still retain their picturesque old towns.

 Latvians are the descendants of Baltic tribes that arrived at the area ~4000 years ago, making them one of the oldest European nations in the current location.
 For several millennia modern-day Latvia was largely untouched by outsiders, away from the main migration and trade routes, worshiping is own gods.

 Germans remained the local overlords, establishing their theocracies such as the Livonian Order.
 As the entire region became Christian, these crusading statelets lost their reason to exist.
 With European support for crusades dwindled, Latvia was conquered by Polish-Lithuanian Commonwealth in 1562.
 However, even after the annexation, local Germans retained their cultural domination.

-As the cities became Latvian-majority ~1890s the Revival leaders increasingly called for independence, believing that only then would Latvian culture be not sidelined by Russian nor German counterparts.
+As the cities became Latvian-majority ~1890s, the Revival leaders increasingly called for independence, believing that only then would Latvian culture be sidelined by neither its Russian nor German counterparts.
 Freedom became possible in 1918 when both Russia and Germany lost World War 1.

 Two decades of prosperous independence followed where Latvians achieved their place among European nations.
 However, Russia and Germany were back in World War 2 (1940), both occupying Latvia and perpetrating genocides.
 The Soviet Union won the war and stayed until 1990.
 The occupation severely altered Latvia’s demography and held its economy decades behind the West.